Note that you can access the Java 8 APIs at

 I plan an in-class exercise for every class.

-Students will work in small groups.
+Students will work in their designated group.

 Some of these exercises need a Java development environment.